 Here's the unit economics.

-A typical Uber or Lyft ride pays a driver somewhere around $12–$15 after the platform takes its cut.
-A private ride for the same distance — set at a fair rate between you and your client — typically comes in at $40–$60.
+A typical Uber or Lyft ride pays a driver somewhere around $12 to $15 after the platform takes its cut.
+A private ride for the same distance, set at a fair rate between you and your client, typically comes in at $40 to $60.
 No commission.
 No split.
 The full amount goes to you.

 That's 3x to 4x more per trip.
 For the same drive, the same car, the same hour of your time.

 One HUM driver earned $8,000 in 45 trips.
-That's nearly $180 per trip average — clients who knew what they wanted, booked in advance, and tipped consistently because they had a driver they trusted.
+That's nearly $180 per trip average, from clients who knew what they wanted, booked in advance, and tipped consistently because they had a driver they trusted.